OpenSourceEconomics/respy/doc/source/tutorial.rst

 Examples
 --------

 Let us explore the basic capabilities of the ``respy`` package with a couple of examples.
-All the required material is available `online <https://github.com/restudToolbox/package/tree/master/example>`_.
+The material is also available `online <https://github.com/restudToolbox/package/tree/master/example>`_.

 **Simulation and Estimation**

-We usually either want to simulate a synthetic sample from the model or start an estimation run.
-Whatever the case, we always initialize an instance of the ``RespyCls`` first by passing in the path to the initialization file.
+We always initialize an instance of the ``RespyCls`` by passing in the path to the initialization file first.
 ::

     import respy